1892 Immigrant Aid Societies Americanize New Arrivals

-These charities included groups like the Traveler’s Aid Society, Italian Welfare League, Hebrew Immigrant Aid Society, the Irish Immigrant Society, the Salvation Army, the Lutheran Immigrant Society, the YMCA and YWCA, the Women’s Home Missionary Society, and the Red Cross.
+These charities included more than a dozen church groups, and organizations like the Traveler’s Aid Society, Italian Welfare League, Hebrew Immigrant Aid Society, the Irish Immigrant Society, the Salvation Army, the Lutheran Immigrant Society, the YMCA and YWCA, the Women’s Home Missionary Society, and the Red Cross.
 They comforted, bolstered, and propelled toward success literally millions of individuals, many of whom arrived from their countries of origin battered and beaten.

 And it wasn’t just at early arrival that charities helped.
 During the decades of peak immigration to the U.S., a so-called “settlement house” movement grew up, funded by donors and staffed by volunteers, to help immigrants Americanize and prosper in their new land.
 Lots of practical assistance was available at these centers—there were labor bureaus that matched people to jobs, libraries and language classes, gyms and clubs where children could play, instruction in sanitation, cooking, sewing, and childcare, banks where immigrants could safely save money, and consultations with nurses and doctors.